- Why is business process documentation important?

 Process documents often need to go through multiple iterations.
 You have to go back and forth between different team members.
 Without collaborative tools, it might take weeks (if not months) to finalize even the first version of the documentation.

 5. No single source of truth

+Too often, internal documentation is scattered across multiple platforms.
 The lack of a single online documentation source is another challenge in business models.
 The absence of accessible documentation makes employees less productive.
 Especially in remote work, it’s a roadblock to fruitful teamwork.
-Fifty six percent of employees said they needed to ask more than one person for help.
+Fifty-six percent of employees said they needed to ask more than one person for help.

 What are process documentation best practices to follow?